Navalag/abz_test_task/README.md

 touch database/database.sqlite (only if you want to use sqlite connection)
 ```

-5. Run migrations and seeder
+5. Run migrations and seeder.
+Seeding can take some time because of large amount of test data.
+To make it faster just go to database/seeds/StaffTableSeeder.php and comment few levels of ```for``` loop.
 ```
 php artisan migrate
 php artisan db:seed